Hospice unveils foundation stones at new premises - 40 years after the Queen Mother laid the original stone

 Most Popular

-Staff, Trustees and supporters were also there to see first-hand how construction of the new hospice is progressing ahead of its planned opening in Autumn 2023.
+Staff, Trustees and supporters were also there to see first-hand how construction of the new hospice is progressing ahead of its planned opening in Autumn 2023 – where a third and fourth stone will also be unveiled.

 The first foundation stone to be uncovered paid tribute to all the people and organisations who have been instrumental in founding, building and sustaining the hospice over the last 40 years and into the future.
 It was unveiled by Sir Richard Kleinwort, Trustee of the Ernest Kleinwort Charitable Trust and Sarah Bray, Chair of the New Horizons Appeal, who have supported the hospice since its very beginning.